Local Advantage Networks for Cooperative Multi-Agent Reinforcement Learning: Method

-\endgroup Due to the partial observability, agent $a$ needs to disambiguate the state of $G_a$ corresponding to the state of the Dec-POMDP $G$ and the joint history of the other agents.
-As the environment is no longer Markovian due to the partial observability, the agent needs to base its policy on a belief over the extended state.
+\paragraph{Partial observability} Due to the partial observability, agent $a$ needs to disambiguate the state of $G_a$ corresponding to the original state $s$ and the joint history of the other agents $\bm{\tau}_{-a}$.
+As the environment is no longer Markovian, the agent needs to base its policy on a belief over the extended state.
 The most straightforward way to compute this belief is to keep the full history of the agent.
 However, this strategy does not scale well in the number of time-steps or state space.
 As analyzed in the work on influence-based abstractions \citep{Oliehoek2012Influence-basedSystems}, in a Dec-POMDP maintaining a belief over the subset of features that allows to locally regain the Markovian property is sufficient, using the property of d-separation.
 This belief is much more compact than keeping track of the entire action-observation history, and therefore offers the possibility to keep a fully sufficient representation that remains tractable.
-In Deep (MA)RL, the history representation is usually learned through a Gated Recurrent Network (GRU) \citep{Cho2014LearningTranslation} or an LSTM \citep{Hochreiter1997LongMemory}.
-In the ideal case, this learned representation will capture the belief over the d-separating features, enabling the reinforcement learning agent to learn an optimal Dec-POMDP policy.
+In the ideal case, the RNN's history representation will capture the belief over the d-separating features, enabling the reinforcement learning agent to learn an optimal Dec-POMDP policy.
 In practice of course, we aim to closely approximate such a representation, but are often uncertain of its existence, or of its size if it does exist.